kmohammedsu/ph4/readme.md

 The performance remains flat even below 30% missing after rank 6.

-The U matrix (left singular vectors) tells us how individual observations (e.g., countries or country-years) align with each latent pattern or component.
+The U matrix (left singular vectors) tells us how individual observations (e.g.,countries or country-years) align with each latent pattern or component.
 For example, some countries load heavily onto components representing high chronic disease burdens or high corruption.

-The V* matrix (right singular vectors) indicates how each original variable — causes of death, spending, corruption — contributes to those latent components.
+The V* matrix (right singular vectors) indicates how each original variable-causes of death, spending, corruption-contributes to those latent components.
 High weights in V* identify which variables are driving each trend.

 This helped us not only compress the data but also understand what dimensions matter most, such as variables tied to governance or specific disease groups.